Waardenburg syndrome (WS)

 Mutations in six genes, including the SOX10, EDN3, EDNRB, KITLG, WS2C, MITF, and WS2B genes, cause the syndrome.
 Through time, some types have disappeared and/or fusion with others.

 The disease is an inheritable condition.
-Types 1, 2A, 2B, 2E and 4C are inherited in an autosomal dominant pattern.
-Types 3, 4A and 4B may be inherited in either an autosomal dominant or recessive pattern.
-And type 2F is inherited in autosomal recessive pattern.
+Types 1, 2A, 2B, 2E, and 4C are inherited in an autosomal dominant pattern.
+Types 3, 4A, and 4B may be inherited in either an autosomal dominant or recessive pattern.
+Type 2F is inherited in an autosomal recessive pattern.

 In the case of autosomal dominant inheritance just one parent is the carrier of the gene mutation, and they have a 50% chance of passing it onto each of their children.
 Syndromes inherited in an autosomal dominant inheritance are caused by just one copy of the gene mutation.